AAP established the Fetal Alcohol Spectrum Disorders (FASD) Regional Education and Awareness Liaisons (REAL) Champions Network in 2016.

 The FASD REAL Champions Network leads training sessions and facilitate webinars, present at conferences, and are available to respond to questions from chapter and district membership.
 Pediatricians can work within the FASD peer coaching program to improve skills and gain confidence with recognizing clinical and behavioral indicators of FASDs and increase their capacity to care for children and families affected by prenatal alcohol exposure.

-For more information on the FASD champions network, contact us.
+For more information on the FASD champions network or to submit an inquiry about grand-rounds presentations, contact us.

 American Academy of Pediatrics